Kungsbacka/ResourceManager/README.md

 # Resource Manager

-Resource Manager is a tool for creating user resources.
+Resource Manager is a tool for creating and managing user resources.
 It can currently:
 * Create mailboxes - both on-prem and in Office 365
 * Enable Office 365 sync and set licenses
 * Enable Skype on-prem